Google, Fiat Chrysler begin offering rides in self-driving cars

 Waymo – created by Google in 2009 – has given rides to the public before in its hometown of Mountain View, California.
 In 2015, it let a blind man ride around Austin, Texas, in one of its completely self-driving pods.
 The Phoenix program will be much larger in scale, and it will be the first to use the Pacifica minivans.

-Others in the race to develop self-driving vehicles have been putting people in their cars since last fall.
-Uber has had self-driving Volvos on the road in Pittsburgh for some time.
+Waymo isn’t the first to put regular passengers in self-driving cars in the race to develop the technology.
+Ride-hailing company Uber has had self-driving Volvos on the road in Pittsburgh since last fall.
 Boston startup nuTonomy is giving taxi rides to passengers in Singapore and Boston.
 In all cases, there is a backup driver behind the wheel.

 Waymo said it wants to learn where people want to go in a self-driving vehicle, how they communicate with it and what kinds of information and controls they want.